 Before the Apple Watch was released, I wasn’t sure that it needed a dock or stand — the included charger would be enough, right?
 But after actually using the Watch, and noting that Apple included a dock with Edition models, I realized that these accessories had a functional purpose: they kept metal and metal-accented Apple Watch bands from rubbing against nightstands during charging.
 Some of the dock designs also looked really cool.
 When I compiled our guide to the best Apple Watch stands and docks, a few definitely looked like objects I’d want to keep on my nightstand, while others definitely did not.

 From the first time I saw it, Nomad’s Stand for Apple Watch ($60) stood out as particularly compelling.
 I have a thing for futuristic accessories, though they rarely have the right combination of looks and pricing.
 Inexpensive ones too often look kitschy or geeky, while nicely designed ones tend to be unaffordable.
 Nomad has struck just the right balance, coming up with an elegant design at a reasonable price…

 Mophie today has revealed its own dock for the Apple Watch.
 The dock is made with a durable aluminum construction and features leather accents around the base.
 At the top of the stand is a hole for Apple’s magnetic charger for the Apple Watch.
 The stand is designed with the charging cable in mind, which Mophie says makes for a clean and clutter free appearance.

-Inside, I’ll show you a large collection of stands that range in price from $20 to $129, with considerably different levels of sophistication.
+Inside, I’ll show you a large collection of stands that range in price from $20 to $135, with considerably different levels of sophistication.
 Some are just basic plastic holders for Apple’s charger, while others have really nice designs made from metal, leather, and wood.
-Updated on April 15, 2015 with six new options!
+Updated with new Apple Watch options on August 8, 2015!